k2view-academy/K2View-Academy/articles/26_fabric_security/05_fabric_webservices_security.md

 ### JWT Signed by client

-This method is considered as the most secured because the secret key is not sent on the transit layer and it is known only to the client.
+This method is the most secured because the secret key is not sent on the transit layer at all and it is known only to the client.

 The authentication flow for this method works as following:

 1. Create a secured API Key.
 See [here](/articles/26_fabric_security/05_fabric_webservices_security.md#generating-api-key) for instructions.
 2. Generate a JWT, where: